ronnies007/Breakout_QLearner/README.md

 # Breakout_QLearner
-THIS IS WORK IN PROGRESS !! - feel free to comment. some stuff is redundant or optional, some is not (yet) fully implemented.
+THIS IS WORK IN PROGRESS !! - feel free to comment and improve. some stuff is redundant or optional, some is not (yet) fully implemented.

 - my Convolutional-Neural-Network "Rudolf" is learning to play Breakout